aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.markdown

 There are a lot of great resources to help you pick color palettes.
 I use these all the time for inspiration and to help me find matching or complimentary colors:

 * <a href="http://0to255.com/" target="_blank">0 to 255</a> a simple tool that helps web designers find variations of any color.
 * <a href="http://colorschemedesigner.com/" target="_blank">Color Scheme Designer</a> you can try out different colors and even see how they might look on a dark or light website.
-Thanks Nick!
 * <a href="https://kuler.adobe.com/" target="_blank">Adobe's Kuler</a> is a design resource of exploring, creating and sharing color themes.
 * <a href="http://www.colourlovers.com/" target="_blank">COLOURlovers</a> is a website with a big community of users who create and share color palettes, much like Kuler.
 * <a href="http://www.colorhexa.com/" target="_blank">ColorHexa</a>
 is an online resource that's useful for finding different color variations and complimentary colors.
 I will often search for hex colors (e.g. #b1e1ed) to experiment with different shades.
 * <a href="http://pltts.me/" target="_blank">PLTTS</a> makes it's easy to find matching color-palettes for your project.
-Thanks Chris!
 * <a href="http://www.blendoku.com/" target="_blank">Blendoku</a> is puzzle game that will challenge your ability to distinguish and arrange colors.
 The game is based on color principles and exercises taught in art schools around the world.

-##While there is a science behind color theory, it's also very much an art.
+While there is a science behind color theory, it's also very much an art.

 Learning to use color in your designs takes practice and a bit of innate taste.
 I'm still learning about and playing with color, but I really love its meanings and I'm fascinated by how easily it can change a design.

-*Remember: If you're having trouble choosing colors, just remember to only pick a few of them and keep them subtle.*